nlnlznlx/data-engineering-zoomcamp-2025/notes/5_batch_processing.md

             a[(taxi trips DB)]-->b(batch job)
             b-->a
         ```
+        e.g. process data daily: accumulate some data for the entire day and once the day is over, you process everything you collected from yesterday

 * ***Streaming***: processing data _on the fly_.
     * Example: processing a taxi trip as soon as it's generated.
         ```mermaid